Ms Lily's Haunted Shop game releasedPrint page

 wants to conquer Fulfilia.
 And it was the last missing bit (or rather

-byte) why this wondrous lady was wandering over this mad shop.
+byte) why this wondrous lady was wandering over this mad shop with a wand.
 Thanks!

 Ms Lily's Haunted Shop memory setup